A dispute also arose among them, as to which of them was to be regarded as the greatest. – Luke 22:24

 But it becomes a teachable moment.
 The Lord Jesus Christ explains that the greatest is not the one who is served, but rather is the one who serves (Luke 22:27-30).
 True greatness comes through service.

 What an odd, unexpected twist.
 The Father’s kingdom is nothing like the kingdoms of men.
 Those who are truly great in the Father’s kingdom are not the powerful.
 The greatest are not those who are in control, benefit from the labor of others, and ostentatiously display their position.
 Rather, the greatest are those who serve.
 The kingdom of God turns everything on its head.
 “It is a law of life that service leads to greatness; and the higher a man rises the greater the servant he must be” (Barclay).

 Jesus is exhibit A. He who was the greatest, was indeed the servant of all.

-25 But Jesus called them to Himself and said, “You know that the rulers of the Gentiles lord it over them, and their great men exercise authority over them.
+25 But Jesus called them together and said, “You know that the rulers in this world lord it over their people, and officials flaunt their authority over those under them.”

-27 and whoever wishes to be first among you shall be your slave;
+27 “and whoever wants to be first among you must become your slave.”

 REFLECT & PRAY

 In the Father’s kingdom, delusions of greatness are displaced by proven character.